microsoft/vscode-docs/docs/languages/dockerfile.md

 ## Dockerfiles

 With Docker, you can build images by specifying the step by step commands needed to build the image in a `Dockerfile`.
-A Dockerfile is simply a text file that contains the build instructions.
+A Dockerfile is just a text file that contains the build instructions.

 VS Code understands the structure of Dockerfiles as well as the available set of instructions, meaning we can give you a great experience when authoring these files in the tool.